Roundhill Investments - Ether Covered Call Strategy ETF (YETH) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-Roundhill Investments - Ether Covered Call Strategy ETF (YETH) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $98.0M, listed on CBOE, carrying a beta of 1.40 to the broader market.
-The Roundhill Ether Covered Call Strategy ETF (“YETH”) seeks to offer exposure to ether*, subject to a cap, while providing the potential for current income. public since 2024-09-09.
+Roundhill Investments - Ether Covered Call Strategy ETF (YETH) operates in the Financial Services sector, specifically the Asset Management - Cryptocurrency industry, with a market capitalization near $67.8M, listed on CBOE, carrying a beta of 1.25 to the broader market.
+The Roundhill Ether Covered Call Strategy ETF, identified by its ticker YETH, is structured to provide investors with a way to gain exposure to Ether, the native cryptocurrency of the Ethereum blockchain. public since 2024-09-09.

 - Spot Price